Alioglcn/Alioglcn/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-🔭I'm student of Computer Engineer with a passion Data Science and Artificial Intelligence<br>🌱Data Scientist Candidate<br>📫 Shoot me an Email or add me on LinkedIn :)
+🔭I'm a student of Computer Engineering with a passion Data Science and Artificial Intelligence<br>🌱Data Scientist Candidate<br>📫 Shoot me an Email or add me on LinkedIn :)

 ## 🌐 Socials: